‘Most Beautiful Girl In The World’ Thylane Blondeau Shares A Selfie While Lying In Bed

-French model Thylane Blondeau, who was dubbed the “Most Beautiful Girl in the World” as a child, wowed her 3.8 million followers after posting a series of new uploads to her social media feeds — including one photo where she lounged in bed.
+French model Thylane Blondeau, who was dubbed the “Most Beautiful Girl in the World” as a child, wowed her 3.8 million followers after posting a series of new uploads to her social media feeds, including one photo where she lounged in bed.

-In the photo — which can be viewed via the model’s Instagram stories — Thylane rested on her side and leaned her head against her right arm.
-Her left arm held onto her phone which snapped the selfie.
-She wore a simple t-shirt in a soft white color that complimented her sun-kissed skin.
+In the photo, which can be viewed via the model’s Instagram stories, Thylane rested on her side and leaned her head against her right arm.
+Her left arm held onto her phone, which snapped the selfie.
+She wore a simple T-shirt in a soft white color that complemented her sun-kissed skin.
 The shirt featured a classic crew neckline and short sleeves.
 It was slightly cropped, with a hem that ended just above her waist to show off a small sliver of her midriff.

 Thylane styled her hair into a messy bun and accessorized with two golf cuff bracelets on her right wrist.
-She was surrounded by plush white pillows which added to the coziness of the upload.
+She was surrounded by plush white pillows, which added to the coziness of the upload.
 Since the selfie was Thylane’s reflection in the bedside mirror, a few knick-knacks were also visible, including a box of tissues and a bottle of water.

-The walls of the locale were decorated with warm wood panelling, and in the corner of the mirror was the image of a crescent moon.
+The walls of the locale were decorated with warm wood paneling, and in the corner of the mirror was the image of a crescent moon.

 This is not the first time that the French model has shared a selfie from bed.
-For example, she had previously stunned fans by uploading a similar picture to Instagram where she laid down on a bed while wearing a cheetah-print bandeau and sporting an almost identical hairstyle.
+For example, she had previously stunned fans by uploading a similar picture to Instagram where she lay down on a bed while wearing a cheetah-print bandeau and sporting an almost identical hairstyle.

 It was also not the only Instagram story that was posted over the past 24 hours.
 In addition to the bedroom snap, Thylane also posted other images about her glamorous life.